How to soak an oak barrel. How to clean an oak barrel. Processing sequence for a new barrel

 Barrel soaking

 Soaking the product allows you to detect and correct all the shortcomings of the oak product.
-The fresh product contains tannins, especially in riveting.
-It is for their elimination that soaking is carried out.
-Otherwise, moonshine will have a too tart taste.
+The fresh product contains tannins, especially in the stave.
+It is to eliminate them that soaking is carried out.
+Otherwise, the moonshine will taste too tart.

 Initially, oak barrels must be soaked daily, completely filling the container with water.
 Initially, leave the water in the barrel for a day.
-Experts recommend gradually increasing the duration of the water content, from 2 to 5 days.
-After two weeks, the water infused in an oak container should be clear and not have any foreign odors.
+Experts recommend gradually increasing the duration of water content, from 2 to 5 days.
+After two weeks, the water infused in an oak container should be clear and free of any foreign odors.

 It is recommended to use warm water to soak the container.
-If you use boiling water, do not leave the water until it has completely cooled.
+If you use boiling water, do not leave the water until it cools completely.
 The filled container is carefully inspected.
-Fluid may leak between the ends and rivets.
-When the wood swells, the gaps disappear.
+Liquid may leak between the ends and rivets.
+When the tree swells, the cracks disappear.

 Soaking is one of the stages preceding the use of the barrel for its intended purpose.